Commission on Excellence and Innovation in Health

 I am Isobella Barrett and I am 19 years old.
 I joined the YAG as I hoped to implement some change in the way care is transitioned in South Australia as I have had a difficult and negative experience with adolescent transition myself.
 I have a passion for all things history related including historical dressmaking and the general study of historical clothing.

-My name is Max and I’m 20 years old.
+My name is Mackenzie and I’m 22 years old.
 I decided to join the youth advisory group because I’ve got lots of experience in the health system as a patient and as a family member.
 I also have lots of friends, family and other connections with community groups who have many ideas on how to improve our healthcare system and I wanted to be able to represent them.
 I am currently not studying due to my health, but I enjoy crochet and knitting, and I absolutely love to learn just about anything I can.

 Roman